 Yes, it is.
 For that information, and more, check out the Athanasius Kircher Project.

-They are early videotape reorders of the Ampex Corporation and the artifacts are an example of what you might find in our Special Collections.
+They are early audio and videotape recorders of the Ampex Corporation and the artifacts are an example of what you might find in our Special Collections.
 The Historical Collection of Ampex Corporation, 1944-1999, was a Gift of Ampex Corporation.
 Ampex Corporation was one of Silicon Valley's pioneering technology companies and, for over five decades, an industrial leader in magnetic recording and data storage.
-The collection, 577 linear feet in size, includes the artifacts of the former Ampex Museum of Magnetic Recording, an extensive photographic archive of more than two hundred thousand images, documentation and product files, and Ampex publications.
+The collection, circa 610 linear feet in size, includes the artifacts of the former Ampex Museum of Magnetic Recording, an extensive photographic archive of more than two hundred thousand images, documentation and product files, and Ampex publications.
 These materials will provide scholars with a major resource in the history of audio and video recording technology and the early development of Silicon Valley.

 There are three roundels above the Bing Wing portal, each housing a relief figure.
 The figures represent (from left to right) Art, Philosophy, and Science.
 They were executed by San Francisco sculptor Edgar Walter; the exact date of their design and creation is unknown.
 Scholars and librarians can take pleasure in the fact that the figure representing Philosophy is shown with an open book in his hands.